Start9Labs/documentation/site/source/user-manual/misc-guides/migrate-02.rst

 Power Up
 ........

 #.
-The Embassy will power up and make a *bep* sound.
-It will then initialize, a process of less than 5 minutes if you purchased an image, or about 10-20 minutes if you built from source.
-Once complete you will hear a *chime* sound.
+Embassy will power up and then initialize, a process of less than 5 minutes if you purchased an image, or about 10-20 minutes if you built from source.
+Once complete you will hear a _bep_ to indicate it is initialized and then a _chime_ sound to indicate it is online.

 #.
 On your computer, open up a browser and go to ``embassy.local``